6 Easy Ways to be Generous When You Have Too Much Stuff

 These are a few of the ways I’ve found to spread the excess that I own in different areas of my life:

-Business attire and suits can be donated to careergear.org who provide professional clothing, mentoring and life-skills to help men in poverty become stronger contributors to their families and communities.
+Business attire and suits can be donated to careergear.org which provides professional clothing, mentoring, and life skills to help men in poverty become stronger contributors to their families and communities.

 Cleaning out my draws I found a couple of old phones.
 One I gave away to a friend who had broken her phone and couldn’t afford a new one but that still left another two outdated phones.
 Hopephones.org accepts donations of any phone, working or not, with or without accessories.
 The phones are either refurbished for sale or recycled safely.
 The money paid to the non-profit for recycled phones goes towards outfitting health workers.

 As I’ve started looking for places to send my “in case” items I’ve found that there is a non-profit that will take just about anything from eyeglasses to baby clothes to desk supplies and tennis balls.
 In most cases, a simple Google search of “where can I donate X” has introduced me to some good charities in need of my excess.
 Realizing that my “in case” items can meet someone else’s need is revolutionizing the way I think about extra 25% I own.